Skip to content Skip to sidebar Skip to footer

 Timing your leaf-peeping trip can be a bit tricky since the peak can vary from year to year depending on the weather.
 Here are a few tips to help you plan the perfect autumn outing:

-• Use a Foliage Map: Checking out a real-time foliage map (like the one linked above) can help you figure out the best time to see the colors at their peak.
+• Use a Foliage Map: Checking out a real-time foliage map (like this one) can help you figure out the best time to see the colors at their peak.

 • Be Flexible: If possible, keep your plans flexible.
 Fall weather can be unpredictable, and a sudden cold front could change the timing of the leaves.
 If you can, wait until you’re about two weeks out to finalize your trip.